aws-samples/serverless-patterns/FSx-OpenZFS-periodic-replication-using-EventBridge/README.md

    - Enter a CopySnapshotAndUpdateVolume - "CopyStrategy" parameter
    - Enter a CopySnapshotAndUpdateVolume - "Options" parameter.
 Comma (,) separated values
    - Enter an Email for notifications
+   - Enter Number of days to retain custom-scheduled snapshots
    - Allow SAM CLI to create IAM roles with the required permissions.

    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.